 The student run groups and programs held in the Days-Massolo Center encourage students to discuss topics regarding race, class, gender, sexuality, spirituality and more.
 Many students who come to student group meetings and programs are given the opportunity to step out of their comfort zone.
 In order to ensure that students can do so without having their information misused and abused, the Days-Massolo Center follows the guidelines of a safe space.
-A safe space refers to an area that does not tolerate discrimination, harassment, or any type of negativity towards those who are seen as “different.”
-This creates a space that is accepting of everyone, therefore people feel safe to be in it.
+A safe space refers to an area that does not tolerate discrimination, harassment or any type of negativity towards those who are seen as “different.”
+This creates a space that is accepting of everyone, therefore people feel safe.
 With the safe space, students and faculty can be sure that they are coming to an environment that not only is trustworthy, but is also free of judgment and full of understanding.

 Spectrum is a group for lesbian, gay, bisexual, and transgender (LGBT) and straight ally alumni of Hamilton College.
-To find out more, click here.